-x a formula describing the structure of the plot and the variables to be used in the data a flowSet object that serves as a source of data.
+x a formula describing the structure of the plot and the variables to be used in the display.

+data a flowSet object that serves as a source of data.

-xlab, ylab Labels for data axes, with suitable defaults taken from the formula as.table, contour, labels n the number of bins on each axis to be used when evaluating the density f.value, distribution number of points used in Q-Q plot, and the reference distribution used.
+xlab, ylab Labels for data axes, with suitable defaults taken from the formula as.table, contour, labels tation for the original methods for details.

+These arguments are passed unchanged to the corresponding methods in lattice, and are listed here only because they provide different defaults.
+See documenn the number of bins on each axis to be used when evaluating the density f.value, distribution number of points used in Q-Q plot, and the reference distribution used.
 See qqmath for details.

-These arguments are passed unchanged to the corresponding methods in lattice, and are listed here only because they provide different defaults.
-See documentation for the original methods for details.